 Request a Consultation

-Many estate planning clients make charitable gifts.
-Sometimes the motivation is for protection of their pets (the Stevenson Center, Texas A & M University), support of their church or favorite causes, to teach their children the value of giving back (donor advised funds are used for this many times) or for the benefit of others.
-In addition to a client’s charitable intentions there are other reasons to add charitable gifts to an estate plan.
+Many Austin area estate planning clients make charitable gifts.
+Sometimes the motivation is for protection of their pets (the Stevenson Center, Texas A & M University), support of their church or favorite causes, to teach their children the value of giving back (donor advised funds are used for this many times) or for the benefit of others (medical and scientific research, feeding and educating children, any other charitable cause).
+In addition to a client’s charitable intentions there are other reasons to add charitable gifts to a Texas estate plan.
 Charitable gifts can offset income and estate tax liabilities and do not necessarily require that a client or his or her family give up the ownership of an asset permanently.
 We can use many of the various types of charitable trusts to accomplish these goals.
 Most of these charitable trusts can be established as inter vivos (during your lifetime) trusts or as a part of your Will or trust at your death, known as testamentary trusts.